justingolden21/hollowknight/README.md

 - Hover over the spoiler to reveal how to acquire it

+- Filter by category with the checkboxes at the top of the page.
+Toggle the "all" checkbox to check or uncheck all categories.

 - More features coming soon!

 ### Questions and To-Do